What is rheumatism?

 Just as the symptoms are varied, the causes are too.
 It is also not entirely clear where rheumatism comes from.
 However, certain factors seem to favour rheumatic diseases:

 - disturbances of the immune system

 - excessive strain on joints, due to excess weight or poor posture, for example

 - metabolic disorder or nutrient deficiency

 The cause of many rheumatic diseases is still unclear.
 However, a healthy lifestyle can help reduce the risk of certain forms of rheumatism.
-This includes:

 Regular exercise of the joints is essential with rheumatism.
 This is because using and moving the joints in a healthy way is the only way to produce synovial fluid, which protects the cartilage from wear and tear and keeps it in good condition.
 Physical activities of benefit are: